San Luis Obispo, California: 2010

-There were 18,639 households, out of which 17.7% had children under the age of 18 living with them.
-31.3% were married couples living together, 7.2% had a female householder with no husband present, and 58.7% were non-families.
-32.7% of all households were made up of individuals, and 9.5% had someone living alone who was 65 years of age or older.
-The average household size was 2.27 and the average family size was 2.86.

-In the city, the population was spread out, with 14.2% under the age of 18, 33.6% from 18 to 24, 23.7% from 25 to 44, 16.5% from 45 to 64, and 12.1% who were 65 years of age or older.
-The median age was 26 years.
-For every 100 females, there were 105.8 males.
-For every 100 females age 18 and over, there were 106.3 males.

-The median income for a household in the city was $98,977 and the median income for a family was $112,740.
-The median household income in San Luis Obispo County was $60,534, and the median family income was $72,327.
-Males had a median income of $41,915 versus $27,407 for females.
-The per capita income for the city was $20,386.
-26.6% of the population and 7.1% of families were below the poverty line, a similar number to Cleveland, Ohio.
-Out of the total population, 9.3% of those under the age of 18 and 4.6% of those 65 and older were living below the poverty line.

 Economy

 Downtown San Luis Obispo has many eclectic shops and boutiques.
 Takken's Shoes is headquartered in San Luis Obispo.
 Ernie Ball's Music Man factory is located in San Luis Obispo.
 Mindbody and iFixit have been headquartered in San Luis Obispo since their inceptions.
 In 2019, SLO experienced a boom in home construction along with continued building of commercial structures.
 As housing had not kept up with job growth, many people who cannot afford to live where they work, commute to their jobs in SLO.

 Pacific Gas and Electric is the largest non-governmental employer in the city.
-In 2016, they announced the closure of the Diablo Canyon Nuclear Power Plant in 2025, which will cost the local economy 1,500 jobs with an average salary of $157,000, as well as nearly $1 billion annually in economic activity.
+In 2016, they announced the closure of the Diablo Canyon Nuclear Power Plant in 2025, which was expected to cost the local economy 1,500 jobs with an average salary of $157,000, as well as nearly $1 billion annually in economic activity.
+The plant has been granted an extension of their operating license until 2030.
 Congressman Salud Carbajal introduced H.R.
 5441 to the House of Representatives in order to create Energy Opportunity Zones, which is designed to specifically target areas that have had a nuclear power plant shut down within 10 years (including San Luis Obispo) for federal tax credits for renewable energy generation, including solar, wind, and wave energy.